 Monday to Saturday, 9 am-5 pm

 The Market Hall was built in 1857 by a private company for the ‘shelter and safeguard of market people’.
-The Council bought the Hall in 1873 and it is presently undergoing major refurbishment and, during this time, some of the traders have moved to a temporary structure in New Square (next to the Market Hall).
-Others are still trading from the shops on the outside of the Market Hall, and some have moved to shops in South Street.
+The Council bought the Hall in 1873 and it has undergone several refurbishments since then, the latest and by far the largest, was completed in October 2013 and involved a multi-million pound refurbishment.

 Thursdays all year round